• Skip to Content

 Biography

-She is coauthor of “On the Brink: An Insider’s Account of How the White House Compromised American Intelligence,” a CIA memoir that was translated into several languages.
-Elaine blogged for Microsoft UK about the 2008 presidential election campaign and sustained over a number of years an online column for The Times entitled “Abroad in America.”
-She served as foreign policy correspondent and as a magazine writer for Congressional Quarterly.
-Aas vice president for a strategic communications firm in Washington DC, she served numerous clients, including Amnesty International USA.
+Elaine wrote and co-authored “On the Brink: An Insider’s Account of How the White House Compromised American Intelligence,” a CIA memoir translated into several languages.
+She blogged for Microsoft UK about the 2008 presidential election campaign and served as foreign policy correspondent and as a magazine writer for Congressional Quarterly.
+As vice president for a strategic communications firm in Washington DC, she served numerous clients, including Amnesty International USA, spearheading policy-changing work on the U.S. use of deadly drones in Pakistan and working with Russian dissidents Pussy Riot on their first visit to the United States.

 2019-2020

-Elaine is teaching C-225, a required reporting class for undergraduates, and J-505, the intensive reporting and writing workshop for Master of Science students in journalism.
+Elaine taught C-225, a required reporting class for undergraduates, and J-505, the intensive reporting and writing workshop for Master of Science students in journalism.
 This academic year her graduate students are focusing on covering the environment, with an emphasis on solutions journalism.

 Spring 2019